Philippe-François-Joseph Le Bas: Death

 Faithful to Robespierre, Augustin Robespierre and Le Bas demanded to share his fate.
 The five deputies were taken to the Committee of General Security, questioned and then escorted to different prisons; LeBas to the Conciergerie.
 The mayor of the Commune ordered the janitors to refuse any member of the Convention.
 LeBas, as well as the others gathered in the Hôtel de Ville on 9 Thermidor.
-When the anti-Robespierristes under Barras and Léonard Bourdon broke into the main room of the townhall (where Le Bas had taken refuge with Maximilien Robespierre, Augustin Robespierre, St-Just and Couthon) LeBas committed suicide by pistol in the early morning of 10 Thermidor.
+When the anti-Robespierristes under Barras and Léonard Bourdon broke into the main room of the townhall (where Le Bas had taken refuge with Maximilien Robespierre, Augustin Robespierre, St-Just and Couthon) LeBas died from suicide by pistol in the early morning of 10 Thermidor.

 Marriage and issue

 He married Elisabeth Duplay, daughter of Maurice Duplay, Robespierre's landlord in Paris, and their son was Philippe Le Bas (1794–1860), who would be Louis-Napoléon Bonaparte's preceptor until 1827 then director of the library of the Sorbonne (from 1844 to 1860), a member of the Académie des Inscriptions et Belles-Lettres (1838–60) and president of the Institut de France (from 1858).